vndee/redis-data-structures/docs/usage.md

 ### Deque

 Double-ended queue with O(1) operations at both ends.
+Perfect for sliding windows, browser history, and work-stealing algorithms.

 ```python
 # Initialize